viboud12/viboud12.github.io/about.md

 Mostly though, being able to collaborate with several students, post-docs and labs from all walks of life on image analysis problems has been incredibly rewarding. <b>Don't hesitate to reach out if you want to collaborate!</b></p>

 <h4>Future</h4>
-<p>When I get my degree, I'll be transitioning to working on algal symbiosis and metabolism to address <b>how hosts regulate their algal symbionts, how this regulation affects algal metabolism and how algal endosymbionts in turn regulate their hosts</b>.
+<p>Once I get my degree (someday?), I'll be transitioning to working on algal symbiosis and metabolism to address <b>how hosts regulate their algal symbionts, how this regulation affects algal metabolism and how algal endosymbionts in turn regulate their hosts</b>.
 This work is inspired by our observations of the symbiotic relationship in the wild ciliate <i>Stentor pyriformis</i> under the supervision of Wallace Marshall (UCSF) in the context of <b>the Physiology course hosted by the Marine Biological Laboratory</b> in Woods Hole, MA.</p>

 <ul class="actions">
 	<li><a href="assets/CV.pdf" class="button big">CV</a></li>